C23-PS202-Google-Bangkit-Capstone/Cloud-Computing/readme.md

 # Cloud Computing

 Welcome to the cloud computing repository.
 This repository contains the code dan deployment for the cloud computing capstone project.
 The project is written in Node.js using Express framework.
-The project is then deployed on the Google Cloud Platform and uses the Google Cloud Storage and Google Cloud Run services.
+The project is then deployed on the Google Cloud Platform and uses the Google Cloud Storage, MySQL, and Google Cloud Run services.

 ## Project Description

-We will connect the Machine Learning Model with Mobile App using Cloud (Google Cloud Platform) so all the 3 learning path division can be integrated.

-API:
+We will integrate all the three learning paths (Machine Learning, Cloud Computing, and Mobile Development) using Google Cloud Platform

+### API Features:
-- Authentication
+- Authentication (Login & Register):
-- Uploading images
+  Implement user authentication functionality to allow users to register and log in to the application safely.
+- Upload and download images:
+  Enable users to upload images to the application and download images from the system.
-- Search engine
+- Search bar:
+  Implement a search functionality that allows users to search for specific content or items within the application.
-- Display
+- Connect to MySQL:
+  Establish a connection to a MySQL database for storing and retrieving data as needed.
+- More features coming soon!
+  Stay tuned for additional features that will be added to enhance the functionality and user experience.

 ## Table of Contents